The 2026 CFLL Baseball and Softball Hit-A-Thon will be held at HTES on May 6th at the Horseshoe Trails Baseball Fields

 How does the Hit-A-Thon work?

 The Hit-A-Thon is very similar to a walk-a-thon.
-Each player solicits sponsors who pledge to make a tax-deductible donation CFLL.
+Each player solicits sponsors who pledge to make a tax-deductible donation to CFLL.
 The amount of the pledge can be based on the total distance each player attains.
-Each player gets 5 hits, and we count the longest hit.
-The distance of that hit is the player’s score.

 Should I provide a flat donation or a pledge?